gritskevich/DeepTextDeblur/README.md

 Loss: 0.0312 - Accuracy: 0.9678
 ```

-I found myself checking in every few epochs, watching as gibberish slowly transformed into recognizable characters.
-It felt like developing a photo in a darkroom - the image gradually emerging from nothing.
+I'd check in periodically between other tasks, watching random pixel noise gradually transform into recognizable letters and numbers.
+The process reminded me of old darkroom photography, where an image slowly emerges in the developing tray.

 ## The Reveal

-After training completed, it was time for the moment of truth.
-I fed the model the blurred license key from the documentation and...
+After training, I tested the model on the actual blurred license key from the documentation:

 ![License Blur](static/img/blur_license.png)
 ![License Sharp](static/img/sharp_license.png)

-Success!
-The model recovered text that was clearly a license key format with remarkable accuracy.
-While not perfect, it was more than enough to understand the obscured information.
+It worked better than I expected.
+The recovered text wasn't perfect, but it was clear enough to read the license key format and most of the characters.
+With a bit of common sense to fill in the gaps, the full key was recoverable.

 ## Beyond Deblurring: A Deeper Dive